Jukebox History 1914-1933

 out warehouses nationwide, selling out the old coin-op pianos, and managed to

 guide AMI through the Depression years.
-Also he managed the expansion of the companyˈs line of automatic selective phonographs
+Also, he managed the expansion of the companyˈs line of automatic selective phonographs

 introduced in 1927, and AMI survived the years of recession with the new